As Number Of Confirmed Measles Cases Grow, Immunization Jumps By 500 Percent In Clark County

 It has also been confirmed that 44 cases of the measles have been reported in unvaccinated people, the vast majority of which are children.

-Now, as people are fearing for their safety, it appears there has been a turn around on the anti-vaccination stance of many people in the area.
+Now, as people are fearing for their safety, it appears there has been a turnaround on the anti-vaccination stance of many people in the area.
 According to Kaiser Health News, there has been an upsurge in vaccine orders for the Measles Mumps Rubella vaccine (MMR) and MMR-V, which also protects against the varicella-zoster virus, by nearly 500 percent compared to the same month last year.
 The state health department figures are indicating that in January of last year, 530 doses were ordered for these vaccines.
 The number for January of this year is 3,150.

-“During an outbreak is when you see an influx of patients who would otherwise be vaccine-hesitant,” said Virginia Ramos, infection control nurse with Sea Mar Community Health Center.
+“During an outbreak is when you see an influx of patients who would otherwise be vaccine-hesitant,” said Virginia Ramos, an infection control nurse with Sea Mar Community Health Center.

 With such a large increase in vaccine dose requests, the concern is that available doses might not be available, further exacerbating the situation regarding the measles outbreak.
 However, Virginia Ramos reassures the public that they are prepared for the situation.